-- If one farmer has multiple prompt actions or nonconformities raised during the reporting period (multiple incidences of same child, multiple children in same instance), this is counted only once. - When an identified child labor case is raised and resolved (field technician has verified the corrective action developed in response to the prompt action or non-conformity has been properly implemented) within the reporting period, this identified case is included in the above calculation.
+- If one farmer has multiple PAs or NCs raised during the reporting period (multiple incidences of the same child, multiple children in the same instance), this is counted - When an identified child labor case is raised and resolved (field technician has verified the corrective action developed in response to the PA or NC has been properly implemented) within the reporting period, this identified case is included in the above calculation.

-Estimates and assumptions PMI Integrated reporting is on a calendar-year basis from January to December.
-Therefore, we report all PA and NC for the tobacco which is purchased within the calendar year.
-These PA and NC are based on monitoring data which were reported during the tobacco crop stage and may have physically occurred in the preceding year(s) (e.g., the tobacco may be purchased in year n, though due to the timing of the crop cycle or tobacco leaf inventory movements, the respective crop was actually grown and harvested in the preceding year(s) (n-1 or n-2).
-All PA and NC, including self-declarations, occurring on contracted farms supplying to PMI tobacco purchased in that calendar year are in scope for reporting, regardless of whether the contract has been renewed for the next crop season.
+Estimates and assumptions PMI integrated reporting is on a calendar-year basis from January to December.
+Therefore, we report all PAs and NCs for the tobacco that is purchased within the calendar year.
+These PAs and NCs are based on monitoring data which were reported during the tobacco crop stage and may have physically occurred in the preceding year(s) (e.g., the tobacco may be purchased in year n, though due to the timing of the crop cycle or tobacco leaf inventory movements, the respective crop was actually grown and harvested in the preceding year(s) (n-1 or n-2).
+All PAs and NCs, including selfdeclarations, occurring on contracted farms supplying to PMI tobacco purchased in that calendar year are in scope for reporting, regardless of whether the contract has been renewed for next crop season.

-Data regarding prompt actions and non-conformities are recorded in the third-party leaf supplier's or PMI leaf operations monitoring systems.
+Data regarding PAs and NCs are recorded in the third-party leaf supplier's or PMI leaf operations monitoring systems.
 On a monthly basis, consolidated data for all contracted farmers supplying tobacco to PMI is provided by third-party leaf suppliers and PMI leaf operations, which is then reviewed and consolidated regionally.
 For suppliers or sourcing markets where disaggregated reporting is not feasible, third-party suppliers submit an annual aggregated report.
 On an annual basis, prior to external publication, the data are aggregated and validated centrally.

-1 Proportion of contracted farmers supplying tobacco to PMI who make a living income
+Proportion of contracted farmers supplying tobacco to PMI who make a living income

 To foster socioeconomic well-being and address social inequality and labor-related issues in our tobacco supply chain, we seek to ensure that all contracted farmers supplying tobacco to PMI make a living income by 2025.
-To measure progress toward this aim, income data for contracted farmers supplying tobacco to PMI are collected by PMI leaf operations, third-party leaf suppliers, or third-party partners in all countries where PMI sources tobacco and assessed against the relevant living income benchmark.
+To measure progress toward this aim, income data for contracted farmers supplying tobacco to PMI are collected by PMI leaf operations, third-party leaf suppliers, or third-party partners in all countries where PMI sources tobacco, and assessed against the relevant living income benchmark.

-Business for Social Responsibility (BSR) Benchmarks provide living wage benchmarks in higher-income countries from which we source tobacco.
+Business for Social Responsibility (BSR) benchmarks Living wage benchmarks in higher-income countries from which we source tobacco.
 BSR uses the living wage estimates, adjusted based on the reference family size, to define the relevant living income benchmarks.

-Living income The net annual income required for a household to afford a decent standard of living for all its members and applies to, for example, self-employed farmers.
+Living income The net annual income required for a household to afford a decent standard of living for all its members.
 The living income value can be the result of a full benchmark, a reference value, or an internal desktop exercise.

-Note: Visual adapted from the Living Income Community of Practice (source).
+Note: Visual adapted from the Living Income Community of Practice (source)